pranavsuresh7/carrot-or-cuccumber-inceptionv3/README.md

 I have used transfer learning based on # inceptionv3 model for getting higher accuracy.
 Used this documentation https://keras.io/applications/#inceptionv3 for doing this image recognition.
 Some images I collected from google image as datasets- cuccumber https://github.com/pranavsuresh7/carrot-or-cuccumber-inceptionv3/tree/master/cuccumber ,carrot -https://github.com/pranavsuresh7/carrot-or-cuccumber-inceptionv3/tree/master/dataset
+I have made the model and saved to a h5 file which you can run.